thatsvenyouknow/thatsvenyouknow/README.md

 👋 Hi, I’m Sven

-I am a freshly graduated Neuroengineer from the Technical University in Munich (TUM) and currently located in Munich, Germany.
+I am a Neuro-/AI-Engineer and currently located in Munich, Germany.

 My main interests are twofold:
 1. I love to apply AI to the neuro and medical field in a pursuit to create a positive impact to the world.
 This ranges from reconstructing images from brain recordings to detecting pathologies from imaging data.